Camera hit the Cube on the Bristol leg of their 2017 tour, promoting their album, Phantom of Liberty.

 As stated, in an over-blown and alliterative way, the montage was just constructed in lieu of having DJs in the bar.
 It was a solution for how to present some historic material as part of the wider proceedings that aimed to be more interesting than just playing the hits.

-The montage was made in mind of the proscenium arch, the red velvet curtains of a theatre cinema and an audience of 105 dutifully sporting their given garments.
+The video montage element was made in mind of the proscenium arch, the red velvet curtains of a theatre cinema, and an audience of 105 dutifully sporting their given garments.
 It was only ever conceived as a functional element for that one night.
 There was more about it.

-It flickered into being as if a found VHS tape, but soon the spell changed.
+It flickered into being with a thin pretence of being a found VHS tape, but soon the spell shifted.
 At moments it was pure cinema on the big screen, others it tripped around the 80s-end/90s-start ideatime – Iannucci as much as Anton Wilson – then suddenly it’s an inappropriate crazed internet scavenging that surely doesn’t belong between red velvet (or ’87 and ’97).
 Then again – it was just playing the hits.

 It was all part of the preparation for the audience to partake in The Cube Cinema’s burning of £1K.

-This is not some Smiths night, though we do all pay tribute to the The Jams.
+This is not some Smiths night, though we do pay tribute to the The Jams.

 This was also just some old videos slapped together to get people in the mood, you dig?